Staff Wellbeing - Employee Assistance Programme

-- The counsellor will determine, with you, collaboratively, what you need at this time – whether it be practical advice or counselling
+- The counsellor will, collaboratively with you, assess you to determine what you need at this time – whether it be practical advice or counselling

 - The assessment will gather information about the difficulties you are experiencing.
 This will help to determine what level of treatment/intervention will be most appropriate.

-- The call can last from 5 mins to an hour so please make sure you are somewhere quiet and can talk freely if you are ringing regarding personal issues.
+- The call can last from 5 mins to an hour, so please make sure you are somewhere quiet and can talk freely if you call regarding personal issues.